zwang695/alexa-skills-list/skills/B01MFFVQ7L/README.md

 * *Alexa, run who's first*

-Helps you decide who gets the first turn when you are starting a card or board game.
+Who's First helps you decide who gets the first turn when you are starting a card or board game.

 ***